Career Advice

 Build Your Resume

-Everyone looking for a job, no matter how long they’ve been employed or unemployed, needs to consider their past work experience and any work they’ve done outside of their day job.
-This can be anything from personal projects or volunteer positions, but also includes hobbies that apply to the industry you’re targeting.
+Everyone looking for a job, no matter how long they’ve been employed or unemployed, must consider their past work experience and any work they’ve done outside of their day job.
+This can be anything from personal projects or volunteer positions but includes hobbies that apply to your target industry.
 For example, if you want to work for a game developer specializing in role-playing games (RPGs), your knowledge of RPGs will be invaluable.
-On the other hand, if you want to apply for trade show jobs in the aerospace industry, you’ll need to let your future employer know what passion projects you’ve completed.
-They expect their employees to be invested in the field they’re working in.
-It’s also helpful if you put this information on LinkedIn and other social media profiles.

 Get Some Experience

-There are no entry-level positions at trade shows, everything is based on experience and qualifications only.
-As such, consider getting some related experience under your belt to make yourself more employable by these companies and the events they host.
-Volunteer to work for non-profit organizations like UNICEF if you want to work for a trade show that benefits women or children, volunteer with any organization that lets you interact with the public, or apply your hobbies in an office environment if you want to work for a startup company.
-The best way to get job experience is by working for free, but if that’s not an option you can also consider working the cash register at your local gaming store or assisting a game designer, perhaps.
+Volunteer for non-profit organizations like UNICEF if you want to work for a trade show that benefits women or children, volunteer with any organization that lets you interact with the public, or apply your hobbies in an office environment if you want to work for a startup company.
+The best way to get job experience is by working for free, but if that’s not an option, you can also consider working the cash register at your local gaming store or assisting a game designer.

 Find Out What They Want

-Take some time and look for trade shows in the area, whether local or national, it’s important to find out what’s coming up.
-Reach out to show managers directly by visiting their website—most exhibitors list this information on their “contact” page (or somewhere similar).
-If there are no upcoming events listed, do some research online under “trade show calendar.”
-It’s also advisable to do some research on the companies that will be exhibiting at the event.
-Find out what their business is, who they are targeting and what products or services they offer.
-This information can be especially helpful if you’re looking for more than just one job at a time—some events book multiple jobs but require different qualifications.
+It’s also advisable to research the companies exhibiting at the event.
+Find out about their business, who they are targeting, and what products or services they offer.
+This information can be especially helpful if you’re looking for more than one job at a time—some events book multiple jobs but require different qualifications.
 Keep this in mind as you begin your search so you don’t apply to an event only to realize later the position isn’t right for you once you attend it.

 Don’t Burn Bridges